updated September 17, 2021

 CARES ACT IMPLICATIONS FOR EMPLOYEE BENEFIT PLANS

 The Coronavirus Aid, Relief, and Economic Security Act (“CARES Act”), enacted on March 27, 2020, was the third piece of legislation passed in an attempt to address the economic impact of COVID-19.
-The CARES Act includes a number of provisions affecting qualified retirement plans and IRAs, as well as group health plans.
+The CARES Act included a number of provisions affecting qualified retirement plans and IRAs, as well as group health plans.
 The provisions likely to be of the most interest to employers sponsoring qualified retirement plans and group health plans are outlined in this newsletter.

 QUALIFIED RETIREMENT PLANS

-Under the CARES Act, a “qualified individual” can withdraw up to $100,000 from that individual’s 401(k) or another qualified plan or IRA in a “coronavirus-related distribution” (“CRD”) that qualifies for favorable tax and rollover treatment.
-In the case of 401(k), 403(b) and 457(b) plans, the CARES Act waives the usual statutory restrictions on in-service distributions, although any spousal consent rules relevant to a particular plan still apply.
-Distributions from defined benefit plans and money purchase pension plans can be made only if the usual spousal consent rules were satisfied (taking into account the IRS’ modified notarization requirements) and in the case of defined benefit plans, only if otherwise legally permissible (e.g., to someone who has terminated employment or attained age 59½), but could qualify for the special tax and rollover rules.
-Plans are not required to allow CRDs, but someone who takes a distribution or withdrawal can claim the CRD tax benefits if the individual and the distribution meet all the requirements, even if the plan making the payment has not offered any special distribution rights.
-For example, a terminated employee who is a “qualified individual” might take a distribution under a 401(k) plan’s normal distribution rules, and claim the CRD benefits on his or her tax return.
-In addition, Notice 2020-50 states that a qualified individual who has defaulted on a loan and had that defaulted loan amount offset from his or her account balance can claim that amount as a CRD, subject to the usual limits.
+Under the CARES Act, a “qualified individual” could withdraw up to $100,000 from that individual’s 401(k) or another qualified plan or IRA in a “coronavirus-related distribution” (“CRD”) that qualified for favorable tax and rollover treatment.
+In the case of 401(k), 403(b) and 457(b) plans, the CARES Act waived the usual statutory restrictions on in-service distributions, although any spousal consent rules relevant to a particular plan still applied.
+Distributions from defined benefit plans and money purchase pension plans could be made only if the usual spousal consent rules were satisfied (taking into account the IRS’ modified notarization requirements) and in the case of defined benefit plans, only if otherwise legally permissible (e.g., to someone who had terminated employment or attained age 59½), but could qualify for the special tax and rollover rules.
+Plans were not required to allow CRDs, but someone who took a distribution or withdrawal could claim the CRD tax benefits if the individual and the distribution met all the requirements, even if the plan making the payment had not offered any special distribution rights.
+For example, a terminated employee who was a “qualified individual” could take a distribution under a 401(k) plan’s normal distribution rules, and claim the CRD benefits on his or her tax return.
+In addition, Notice 2020-50 stated that a qualified individual who had defaulted on a loan and had that defaulted loan amount offset from his or her account balance could claim that amount as a CRD, subject to the usual limits.

-Under the CARES Act, a “qualified individual” is defined as:
+Under the CARES Act, a “qualified individual” was defined as: